acoppes/acoppes/site/_drafts/temp-endofyear2024.markdown

   <span>I was happy, I swear, I just couldn't smile so much for the photo xD</span>
 </div>

 In September, I applied for a [government competitive grant](https://www.gub.uy/ministerio-industria-energia-mineria/comunicacion/noticias/abrio-convocatoria-videojuegos-2024) to help Ship Miner development.
-The grant is a total of around 30k for each project and only two are selected.
-That could make a big difference for me but I understand there is a lot of competition so I don't have great expectations but I am really anxious for them to announce the results.
+The grant is a total of around 30k for each selected project and they only select two.
+That money could make a big difference for the project but I understand there is a lot of competition so I don't have big expectations.
+However, I am a bit eager to know the results, it's been more than 3 months already and a lot of developers are waiting them.

-I also had the chance of talking with a possible partner/publisher and it was a great experience, they were super cool and I also learned from that process.
-We didn't reach a deal but because I didn't know exactly what I need or want from a partner yet.
+Around that time, I also had the chance to talk with a potential partner/publisher and it was a great experience.
+They were super nice to me and I learned a lot from that interaction.
+After talking a couple of times, I decided to delay that conversation for now since I was waiting for the government grant results.
+But also, because I have to know more specifically what I need from a partner and I don't have that so clear.

-Finally, even though I was very busy with Ship Miner and Cleared Hot, I participated in a couple of game jams and I am [pretty proud](/2024/10/15/why-participate-in-jams-if-i-have-a-game) of that.
+Finally, even though I was very busy working on Ship Miner and Cleared Hot, I decided to participate in a couple of game jams anyways and I am [pretty happy](/2024/10/15/why-participate-in-jams-if-i-have-a-game) with that since I believe it is part of what defines me and by transitivity Pixel Core Games.

 <div class="project">
 <img src="/images/jams_ldjam55_hellcollector.gif" />